shmiko/shmiko.github.io/_posts/2016-06-02-angular-2-migration.md

 #### AngularJS Migration to version 2.0

 Angular 2 is amost here, well it is here in theory but not quite production ready.
-Despite this it is near enough to production ready that we need to start seriousley considering the migration path for Angular 1 based Applications.
+Despite that it is near enough to having a production status, we need to start considering the migration path for Angular 1 based Applications.

 Is a complete rewrite the correct approach or it is better to slowly transition to Angular 2?